- Respect patient confidentiality at all times.

 The major search engines Google, Bing and Yahoo have created web forms to request the removal of search results.
 Google says: "In evaluating your request, we will look at whether the results include outdated information about your private life.
 We'll also look at whether there's a public interest in the information remaining in our search results – for example, if it relates to financial scams, professional malpractice, criminal convictions or your public conduct as a government official (elected or unelected)."

 When considering whether to make a request, you should also remember:

-This guidance was correct at publication 24/01/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 20/12/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.